ConejoCapital/HyperMultiAssetedADL/ADL_PRIORITIZATION_VERIFIED.md

 ### ❌ MYTH: "ADL targets the highest leverage positions"

-**REALITY**: 98.89% of ADL'd positions had leverage ≤50x.
-Median leverage: 0.18x.
-Even the 99th percentile was only 74.18x.
+**REALITY**: Most ADL'd positions had extremely low leverage.
+Median leverage: 0.20x.
+The 95th percentile is 5.10x and the 99th percentile is 122.69x.

 ### ❌ MYTH: "ADL is random"

-**REALITY**: 94.5% of ADL'd positions were profitable.
-Average PNL: +80.58%.
+**REALITY**: 99.4% of ADL'd positions were profitable.
+Average PNL: +85.93%.
 This is not random.

 ### ❌ MYTH: "ADL punishes reckless traders"